Cinema-laden Psychiatry and American Fight Films: Cluster A Personality Disorders in The Matrix

 Neo’s personality seems to dramatically change after he takes the blue pill.
-It is not entirely unreasonable to believe that a drug is the catalyst for Neo’s new personality—one that allows him to form deep bonds with crew members, respond appropriately to a mentor, and even form a profound romantic attachment with Trinity.
+It is not entirely unreasonable to believe that a drug is a catalyst for Neo’s new personality one that allows him to form deep bonds with crew members, respond appropriately to a mentor, and even form a profound romantic attachment with Trinity.
 Here, we remind students that personality disorders cannot be diagnosed until a drug induction is ruled-out.

 III.
 Morpheus and Szhizotypal PD

-The character of Mopheus (Laurence Fishburne) exemplifies many of the characteristics of the schizotypical personality disorder.
-As the captain of the Nebuchanazzer, Morpheus’s duty is to spearhead the resistance by the people of Zion (the only remaining human city) in part by hacking into the matrix and liberating those people who seem ready to be freed.
+The character of Morpheus (Laurence Fishburne) exemplifies many of the characteristics of schizotypical personality disorder.
+As the captain of the Nebuchadnezzar, Morpheus’s duty is to spearhead the resistance by the people of Zion (the only remaining human city) in part by hacking into the matrix and liberating those people who seem ready to be freed.

 What separates Morpheus from the other characters in the movie is that he has odd and magical beliefs about destiny, prophecy, and reincarnation that are shared by none of the other characters.
 In fact, even the Oracle tells Neo, “Morpheus believes in you Neo.
 And no one, not me, not you can convince him otherwise.”
 That is, Morpheus believes that Neo is the reincarnated founder of Zion returned to the world to end the machine dominance over humanity.